 Mission Control server runtime installer

 When installing onto bare-metal or VM infrastructure, you must first run the Mission Control Runtime installer to create and configure Kubernetes where you are installing Mission Control.
 The runtime installer sets up the prerequisite services and then installs Mission Control components.
-Runtime installer accomodates online and offline (airgap) modes.
+Runtime installer accommodates online and offline (airgap) modes.

 Installation of Mission Control with the embedded runtime requires minimal tasks on each host.
 The tasks vary depending on the role of the host.